-- 8. The Parties agree that: - a. administrative responsibility for people aged 65 and over currently receiving specialist disability services will transfer to the Commonwealth by the end of the Western Australian NDIS transition to full scheme period; and - b. administrative responsibility for Indigenous people aged 50 and over currently receiving specialist disability services, and ineligible to participate in the NDIS will also transfer to the Commonwealth by the end of the NDIS transition to full scheme period in WA. - 9.
+- 8. The Parties agree that: - a. administrative responsibility for people aged 65 and over currently receiving specialist disability services will transfer to the Commonwealth by 30 June 2020; and - b. administrative responsibility for Indigenous people aged 50 and over currently receiving specialist disability services and ineligible to participate in the NDIS will also transfer to the Commonwealth by 30 June 2020. - 9.
 The Parties agree that the Commonwealth will, in consultation with WA, determine the administrative arrangements for providing continuity of support for people aged 65 and over (Indigenous people aged 50-64) by 30 June 2018.
 In developing these arrangements, the Commonwealth and WA will confirm service delivery data. - 10.
-In WA, it is estimated that a total of 723 older people currently receiving specialist disability services will transfer to Commonwealth administration.
+In WA, it is estimated that a total of 951 older people currently receiving specialist disability services will transfer to Commonwealth administration.
 It is acknowledged by the parties that the actual number may vary from this estimate by the time of transfer.
-However the Commonwealth agrees to transfer all eligible people on 1 July 2019. - 11.
+However the Parties agree to transfer all eligible people from WA to the Commonwealth on 1 July 2019. - 11.
 The Parties agree that detailed planning of this transfer will be developed following finalisation of this Agreement, as part of the administrative arrangements agreed between WA and the Commonwealth for the transition of older people not eligible for the NDIS. - 12.
 The participant estimate is the estimated number of existing participants in Western Australian-funded services that will require continuity of support arrangements and who are aged 65 and over (Indigenous people aged 50-64).
-If the actual number of people who require continuity of support arrangements and who are aged 65 and over (Indigenous people aged 50-64) exceeds the estimate, the Commonwealth may provide access to existing programmes on the same basis as other people with a need for support who are aged 65 and over (Indigenous people aged 50-64). - 13.
+If the actual number of people who require continuity of support arrangements and who are aged 65 and over (Indigenous people aged 50-64) exceeds the estimate, the Commonwealth will provide access to programs on the same basis as other people with a need for support who are aged 65 and over (Indigenous people aged 50-64). - 13.
 The estimated cost to the Commonwealth of providing continuity of support for Older People currently in Western Australian specialist disability systems is outlined at Table 1.